zackrylangford/30day-chatgpt-python/day1-list-comprehensions/README.md

 ### Files:

 1. `list_comprehensions_explanation.md`: Contains the explanation provided by ChatGPT on list comprehensions.
-2. `list_comprehensions_examples.md`: Contains examples of list comprehensions provided by ChatGPT.
+2. `list_comprehensions_exercises.md`: Contains practice exercises on list comprehensions provided by ChatGPT along with our solutions.
-3. `list_comprehensions_exercises.md`: Contains practice exercises on list comprehensions provided by ChatGPT along with our solutions.
+3. `day1_practice.py`: My practice sheet for the exercises.

 ### Key Learnings: